This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A brace, sling, or splint may be needed to limit your movement and protect your injured shoulder.

-- Wear your brace, sling, or splint all the time.
-Take it off only to bathe or do exercises as directed.
-Ask your primary healthcare provider how many weeks you should wear it.
+- Wear your brace, sling, or splint as directed.
+You may need to wear it all the time and take it off only to bathe or do exercises.
+Ask your healthcare provider how long you should wear it.

 - Keep your skin clean and dry.
 Padding under your armpit will help absorb sweat and prevent sores on your skin.